yakin68/petclinic-microservices/README.md

   ansible_user: "'ubuntu'"
 ```

-- Commit the change, then push the cloudformation template to the remote repo.
+- Commit the change, then push the remote repo.

 ```bash
 git add .